parsaeisa/Notes/Software engineering/Database/readme.md

 There are some other methods that I think should always be called when defining a transaction.
 `tx.Rollback()` and `tx.Commit()` .

+## Connection

+Our project's connection to the database server is configurable.

+Here is some parameters that can be configured :